john-james-ai/BreastCancerDetection/_sources/content/09_image_prep.md

 ---
 # Image Preprocessing

-Discriminating between benign and malignant lesions in mammograms involves the detection and analysis of structural abnormalities in the breast tissue.
-Deep learning algorithms, specifically, convolutional neural networks, can extract features from regions of interest (ROIs) based on pixel intensity; however, this task is complicated by:

-- the structural complexity of ROIs,
+The precise and accurate diagnosis of breast cancer, rests upon the discriminatory power of mathematical models designed to detect and classify structural abnormalities in breast tissue from biomedical imaging.
+Advances in artificial intelligence and computer vision, fueled by an explosion of AI task-specific computational power, have given rise to dense image recognition models capable of distinguishing increasingly complex patterns and structures in biomedical images.
+Still, the diagnostic performance and clinical applicability of such models rests upon the availability of large datasets containing high-quality, high-resolution images that are clear, sharp and free of noise and artifacts.

+However, an exploratory analysis of the CBIS-DDSM dataset exposed several image quality concerns requiring attention. that must be addressed prior to the modeling stage.

-- the presence of artifacts (large texts and annotations) in the mammograms which resemble the pixel intensity of the ROI,
+- Various artifacts (large texts and annotations) are present within the mammography which resemble the pixel intensities of the regions of interest (ROIs), which can interfere with the ROI extraction process and/or lead to false diagnosis.
-- noise in the form of random variations in pixel intensity that may have been produced during image capture,
+- Noise of various types in the images are obstacles to effective feature extraction, image detection, recognition and classification.
-- poor brightness and contrast levels in some mammograms,
+- Poor brightness and contrast levels in some mammograms may increase the influence of noise, and/or conceal important and subtle features.
+- Malignant tumors are characterized by irregular shape and ambiguous or blurred edges that complicate the ROI segmentation task.
-- dense breast tissue with pixel intensities similar to that of cancerous tissue, and
+- Dense breast tissue with pixel intensities similar to that of cancerous tissue, may conceal subtle structures of diagnostic importance.
-- the limited number of mammogram images available for model training.
+- There is a limited number of mammogram images available for model training.

-The available literature on machine learning and deep learning as applied to computer-aided detection (CADe) and diagnosis (CADx) systems has established the positive correlation between model performance and the degree to which the above-listed challenges have been addressed via principled and systematic image analysis and preprocessing.
-In this section, we describe our approach to image preprocessing for the CBIS-DDSM dataset, graphically depicted as follows.
+In this regard, the purpose of this section is to describe the image preprocessing approach, and methods summarized in {numref}`image_prep`.

 ```{figure} ../figures/ImagePrep.png
 ---